CortopiaStudios/GORN2-Mod-Kit/README.md

 To test your mod, upload it to [Mod.io](https://mod.io/g/gorn-2), download it in-game, and test it within the GORN2 runtime.

 ### Not Everything is Moddable
-Certain systems and content from the main game are not exposed for modding.
+Some systems and content from the main game are not exposed for modding, for example player movement.
+It is possible that this will change and be exposed to modders in future GORN2 patches.

 ## 📂 Examples and Guidelines
 Example mods can be found under `Assets/Examples/`, most of which include `README` files with export instructions and usage tips.

-Additional guidelines are located in `Assets/Guidelines/`.
+Additional guidelines are located in `Documentation/`.

 ## 🔪 Adding Custom Weapons
 You can create custom weapons that appear in the **Custom Mode** weapons menu.